Environmental Benefits of Using Wood in Construction

 - Wood has the lowest environmental impact compared to other building products such as steel, concrete, tile, vinyl siding, fiber cement siding, and stucco.

 - Wood products require less embodied energy.
-This is energy used in the extraction, production and transportation of the resource.
+This is the energy used in the extraction, production, and transportation of the resource.